Dewey Bohling: College career

-Pro career
+Professional career

-In the 1959 NFL draft, Bohling was selected in the 13th round by the Pittsburgh Steelers, but was waived at the end of camp.
+In the 1959 NFL draft, Bohling was selected in the 13th round by the Pittsburgh Steelers.
+He was waived at the end of camp.
 Bohling briefly was a taxi squad player for the Chicago Cardinals, but drew his release without joining the active roster.
 Bohling spent the 1959 season out of football.
 However, with the emergence of the American Football League, Bohling found himself back in football, and under the guidance of a familiar face.
 Sammy Baugh left Hardin-Simmons to coach the New York Titans.
 Bohling rushed for 431 yards on 123 attempts and scored two touchdowns in his rookie season with the Titans.
 Bohling split his second and final season in pro football with the Titans and the Buffalo Bills.
 On October 17th, Bohling was placed on waivers by the Titans, and later claimed by the Bills.
 Bohling split time in Buffalo with fellow backs Art Baker and Wray Carlton.
 At the end of the season, the Bills cleaned house.
 Buster Ramsey, the head coach was fired, and Bohling was one of many players given their outright release.
 Bohling tried to stick with the Houston Oilers the following season, but was released at the end of camp.